-Like me you also have same question what happens if someone doesn’t pay money borrowed from World Bank or IMF, We have seen many countries who took large amount of money from International Organisations
+Like me you also have same question what happens if someone doesn’t pay money borrowed from World Bank or IMF, we have seen many countries who took large amount of money from International Organisations.

-When a country does not return the loans to the World Bank or the IMF, this is called a default.
+According to WECU, when a country does not return the loans to the World Bank or the IMF, this is called a default.

 Defaults are not unknown.

 Zimbabwe defaulted to the World Bank in 2000.
 After that, the Bank did not make any more loans to Zimbabwe.
 However, the Bank continued to support Zimbabwe through other means.
 Overview

 by trust funds, including the Zimbabwe Reconstruction Fund, the predecessor Zimbabwe Analytical Multi-Donor Trust Fund, the Multi-Donor Trust Fund for Health Results Innovation, the Water and Sanitation Program, the State and Peacebuilding Fund, the Global Environmental Facility Trust Fund, Cooperation in International Waters, Financial Sector Reform and Strengthening, and others.

 So, the Bank took no action against Zimbabwe, but continued some support.

 The IMF also refused new loans.
 IMF declines new loans to Zimbabwe

 In 2003, Argentina defaulted on IMF loans.
 Argentina Defaults on $3 Billion I.M.F.
 Debt